Ontrack Jukebox: Top 5 Songs for Managing Tapes

 One of the inherent problems with tape storage is that organisations often get tied in with a certain vendor, whether it be software, hardware or a managed service.

-With lots of infrastructures now becoming ‘old’, keeping various backup systems online for retention purposes can be very costly.
+With lots of infrastructure now becoming ‘old’, keeping various backup systems online for retention purposes can be very costly.

 This can be all well and good if the data is within its retention period and you know exactly what data is stored, but more often than not, it’s the exact opposite situation.